CSworkspace/RepresentThemALL/README.md

 Hello!
 Thanks for your attention on our work.
 BureBERT is a langauge model pretrained on BR corpus and can be fine-tuned on different BR related tasks, e.g., bug priority and severity prediction, bug report summarization, and duoplicate bug report detection.

-- 🔭 I’m currently working on fine-tuning BureBERT on bug localization.
+- 🔭 We are currently working on fine-tuning BureBERT on bug localization.
 Some developers think that it is helpful for bug fixing.
-- 🌱 I’m currently learning the requirements of developers who are interviewed by me, and I will try to achieve these requirements in the future.
+- 🌱 We are currently learning the requirements of developers who are interviewed by me, and I will try to achieve these requirements in the future.

 #### Dependency
 Successfully tested in Ubuntu 18.04